benaud12/reform-reformed/README.md

 - Create Blog posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
-- Uses Bulma for styling, but size is reduced by `purge-css-plugin`
+- Uses Tailwind CSS for styling, but size is reduced by `purge-css-plugin`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 - Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything